tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

-accumulates along its trajectory currently adopted in TARDIS proceeds according to the following scheme (which was originally introduced by :cite:`Mazzali1993`): given the current lab-frame frequency of the packet, the distance to the next Sobolev point (i.e. to the next line resonance) is calculated
+accumulates along its trajectory currently adopted in TARDIS proceeds according to the following scheme (which was originally introduced by :cite:`Mazzali1993`): given the current lab-frame frequency of the packet, the distance to the next Sobolev point (i.e. to the next line resonance) is calculated.

 Until this location, the packet continuously accumulates optical depth due to electron-scattering.
 At the Sobolev point, the accumulated optical depth is instantaneously incremented by the full line optical depth.
-Afterwards, the procedure is repeated, now with respect to next transition in the frequency-ordered list of all possible atomic line transitions.
-The point at which the accumulated optical depth surpasses the value determined in the random number experiment described above (determining the distance to the next physical interaction), determines the type of interaction the packet performs and at which location in the spatial mesh.
+Afterwards, the procedure is repeated, now with respect to the next transition in the frequency-ordered list of all possible atomic line transitions.
+The point at which the accumulated optical depth surpasses the value determined in the random number experiment described above (determining the distance to the next physical interaction) determines the type of interaction the packet performs and at which location in the spatial mesh.
 The entire process is summarized in the sketch below (taken from :cite:`Noebauer2014`, adapted from :cite:`Mazzali1993`):